Anatomy of goroutines in Go - Concurrency in Go

 // main execution stopped

-In the above program, we created a function printHello which prints Hello World! to the console.
+In this program, we created a function printHello which prints Hello World! to the console.
 In main function, we called printHello() like a normal function call and we got the desired result.

 Now let’s create goroutine from the same printHello function.